How AI Is Changing the Job Market in 2026

 The headlines say AI is coming for your job.
 The labor data tells a more complicated story — and a more useful one if you're trying to figure out what to do next.

-AI's impact on the job market in 2026 refers to the measurable shifts in employment patterns, wage structures, hiring practices, and skill requirements driven by the adoption of artificial intelligence and generative AI tools across industries, affecting an estimated 40% of global employment according to the IMF.
+AI's impact on the job market in 2026 refers to shifts in employment patterns, wages, hiring, and skill requirements associated with artificial intelligence.
+The IMF estimates that almost 40% of global employment is exposed to AI, although exposure can mean either augmentation or displacement.

 TL;DR